duerrp/pyexperiment/examples/README.rst

-Note that internally, the implementation of :class:`pyexperiment.State` uses a :class:`pyexperiment.utils.Singleton.Singleton` wrapped by a :class:`pyexperiment.utils.Singleton.SingletonIndirector`, so that wherever you access the state you are accessing the same underlying data structure (in a thread safe way).
+Note that internally, the implementation of :class:`pyexperiment.State` uses a :class:`pyexperiment.utils.Singleton.Singleton` wrapped by :func:`pyexperiment.utils.Singleton.delegate_singleton`, so that wherever you access the state you are accessing the same underlying data structure (in a thread safe way).